recfab/repo42/README.md

 # Repository 42

-The answer to code, docs and everything.
+The answer to the infra, the apps and everything.

 ## Structure of repository